nodejs/node/doc/api/addons.markdown

 # Addons

-Addons are dynamically linked shared objects.
+Addons are dynamically-linked shared objects.
 They can provide glue to C and C++ libraries.
 The API (at the moment) is rather complex, involving knowledge of several libraries: